Want to donate a Thanksgiving food basket for a needy family in your town? Here is what to put in a Thanksgiving gift basket for a family in need!

 You can reach out to religious organizations or a school counselor to see if they know of a family in need of a Thanksgiving dinner this year.

 Be sure to check out my list of Christmas assistance programs, too!
+These are great organizations to donate your time or resources to this holiday season.

 More great Thanksgiving ideas: